 b) The investigator will contact the complainant and respondent promptly.
 In most cases, this should occur within three (3) workdays from the date of the investigator’s appointment or the conclusion of the informal resolution process, whichever is later.
 The investigator will schedule meetings with the parties.
 The parties may provide supporting documents, evidence, and recommendations of witnesses to be interviewed during the course of the investigation.
 Each party may have one advisor present during any meeting with the investigator; however, the advisor may not speak on the party’s behalf.

-(c) In the conduct of this investigaqtion, the investigator should weigh the credibility and demeanor of the complainant, respondent, and witnesses; the logic and consistency of the evidence, motives, and any corroborating evidence.
+c) In the conduct of the investigation, the investigator should weigh the credibility and demeanor of the complainant, respondent, and witnesses; the logic and consistency of the evidence, motives, and any corroborating evidence.

-d) The investigation of any alleged violation of this Policy should be completed within 60 days of the filing of the complaint or the date on which the College becomes aware of the alleged violation, unless good cause exists to extend the timeframe.
+d) The investigation of any alleged violation of this Policy should be completed within 60 calendar days of the filing of the complaint or the date on which the College becomes aware of the alleged violation, unless good cause exists to extend the timeframe.
 The College should make a good faith effort to resolve the matter in a timely manner.
 The 60-calendar day timeframe refers to the entire investigation process, which includes conducting the fact-finding investigation, holding a hearing or engaging in another decision-making process to determine whether the alleged incident occurred, and determining what actions the College will take in response, including the imposition of sanctions.
 The 60-calendar day timeframe does not include appeals.
-If the process must be suspended or delayed for any reason and more time is necessary, the parties will be notified in writing and given the reason for the delay and an estimated time of completion.
+If the process must be suspended or delayed for any reason and more time is necessary, the Title IX Coordinator will notify the parties in writing and give the reason for the delay and an estimated time of completion.

 e) Both complainant and respondent will have the opportunity to review and respond to evidence obtained during the investigation.
 Each party also will have the opportunity to review and comment on the written investigative report within seven (7) workdays of receiving the report.
 The final written investigative report and the parties’ responses thereto shall be part of the record.